Types of Cutting Dies

 Follow the manufacturer’s instructions in making your sandwich.
 One hack is to use a Washi tape to keep your die in place.
 You can also try using copy paper to protect paper from old plates.
 Run the sandwich you’ve made through the die-cutting machine.

 To make sure that the die cuts through the cardstock entirely, take out and rotate the die.
 Use a fine glue pen, glue or spray adhesive to stick intricate die-cuts to your projects.

 You may need to use materials like shim and pokey tools to remove the spaces of the material that the die-cutter has not completely penetrated.
-In addition to the tools mentioned above, you can layer the die with wax paper, greaseproof paper or baking paper to detach the shape from the die.
+In addition to the tools mentioned above, you can layer the die with quick dies release paper, wax paper, greaseproof paper or baking paper to detach the shape from the die.

 Knowing these cutting tips and tricks can save you from the hassle and ensure perfect results!